Foehammer82/tech-terrarium/README.md

 > All services deployed in the Tech-Terrarium are open source and free to use.
 The project is intended for educational
 > purposes, and designed to be run on inexpensive commodity hardware like Raspberry Pi's.

+## Motivation

+I have often found myself digging through past projects to look up how different implementations were accomplished or to reference a past approach.
+I have also commonly found myself re-researching the same things over and over again throughout both personal and professional projects.
+Enter the `Tech-Terrarium`.
+This project is mostly for my own benefit to be able to quickly spin up, look at, and play with different approaches to Data Engineering and Software Engineering problems.
+And, if this helps someone else along the way, then that's a bonus!

+That said, if you do find yourself here and have questions, comments, feedback, or suggestions, please feel free to reach out or start create an `Issue` or `Pull Request`.
+If you do make a pull request, please make it against the [GitLab Repository]() as the GitHub repository is only a mirror.
+And, this should go without saying, but please be respectful and considerate when making comments or suggestions.

 ```mermaid
 graph LR
     A[FastAPI] -->|Caches Data To| B[Redis]